Two women loading up a hefty luggage into an open car trunk in a parking lot.

 Apple AirTags or Tile Mate trackers give travelers peace of mind about the whereabouts of their suitcases.
 When I made a tight connection but my bag didn’t, I was able to see its location throughout its journey home and verify that the airline’s tracking system was accurate.

-I travel with the Epicka Universal Travel Adapter all over the world — it works with just about every type of power source.
+I travel with the Epicka Universal Travel Adapter all over the world — it works in most destinations.
 I even travel with it domestically, as its various charging ports (both USB-A and USB-C, plus a standard AC outlet) allow me to charge multiple devices at once.

 Speaking of charging, I typically pack one extra-long charging cable for my phone.
 While I think every hotel should have an outlet or USB port by the bed, that’s not always the case.
 This can also come in handy at airports, when the nearest outlet is a few seats away from you.